Nebraska Mortgage and Refinance Rates

-The Nebraska Investment Finance Authority (NIFA) offers affordable, 30-year fixed-rate mortgages for first-time homebuyers (a buyer who has not owned a home in the past three years), veterans, and repeat buyers purchasing a home in a “target area.”
-Buyers must meet household income and purchase price limits to qualify.
-Additional criteria include:
+The Nebraska Investment Finance Authority (NIFA) offers affordable, 30-year fixed-rate mortgages for first-time homebuyers (a buyer who has not owned a home in the past three years), veterans or repeat buyers purchasing a home in a “target area.”
+To qualify, you must meet household income and purchase price limits, as well as:

-- For both conventional and government-backed loans, borrowers must have a minimum credit score of 640 and a maximum debt-to-income (DTI) ratio of 45 percent.
-(If your score is 660 or higher, the DTI can be 50 percent.)
-If you don’t have a credit score, you may still be eligible to apply.
+- Have a minimum credit score of 640 and a DTI ratio of no more than 45 percent; or a minimum credit score of 660 and a DTI ratio of no more than 50 percent (if you don’t have a credit score, you might still be eligible)

-- Borrowers must complete a homebuyer education course before closing of the mortgage.
+- Complete a homebuyer education course before closing